grahamjenson/ger/README.md

 | `current_datetime`          |    `now()`

-1. `recommendations_limit` is the number of wanted recommendations.
 2. `actions` is an object where the keys are actions names, and the values are action weights that represent the importance of the action
 3. `minimum_history_required` is the minimum amount of events a person has to have to even bother generating recommendations.
 It is good to stop low confidence recommendations being generated.
 4. `history_search_size` the amount of events in the past that are used to search for similar people.
 This value has the highest impact on performance but past a certain point has no (or negative) impact on recommendations.